Media and PR Intern

 - Ability to manage multiple critical timelines and deadlines, ensuring the timely completion of projects

-- Ability to represent the Opera to critics, press representatives, and the general public with a high degree of professionalism, enthusiasm and knowledge
+- Ability to represent the Opera to critics, press representatives, Board of Directors, and the general public with a high degree of professionalism, enthusiasm and knowledge

 This position involves light work with lifting or moving of up to 20 pounds occasionally and the ability to provide tours, escort visitors, and spend late hours in the theater.
 It also requires manual dexterity to operate computers and other equipment.